 The Rodin Museum

-Not far from the Invalides and the Eiffel Tower, the Rodin Museum nestles in the Hôtel Biron, a splendid XNUMXth century private mansion.
+Not far from the Invalides and the Eiffel Tower, the Rodin Museum nestles in Biron Hotel.
+A splendid XNUMXth century private mansion.
 You can admire the masterpieces of the world famous sculptor Auguste Rodin.
-We fell in love with the atmosphere that reigns in its typically Parisian galleries and salons and for the sumptuous gardens of the private mansion are also worth the detour!
+A favorite for the atmosphere that reigns in its typically Parisian galleries and salons.
+Same for the sumptuous gardens of the mansion that are worth the detour!

 Rodin Museum, 79 rue de Varenne, 75007 Paris.
 01 44 18 61 10